 Key benefits: HSAs allow for flexible use of contributions, employers can contribute to the plan, functions much like an IRA after you turn 65 and the entire HSA contribution is tax-deductible.

 Drawbacks: May be expensive to set up, and the investment options may be limited.
 You may not want to invest vital health care funds in risky investments, and there are typically lower returns on safe investments.
+Here are some other concerns with health savings accounts.

 6. Taxable brokerage account